Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **Step 2:** Next, you go to the **Organization settings** in Azure DevOps to **add an OAuth configuration**.
 This is where you register your GHES instance URL along with the Client ID and Client Secret you obtained in Step 1.
 This "registers" the GHES server as a known, authenticated source for the entire Azure DevOps organization.
 *   **Step 3:** Finally, you navigate to the specific **Project Settings** of Project1 and **add a GitHub connection**.
 During this step, you select the OAuth configuration created in Step 2, authorize the connection, and then choose the specific repositories you want to link to your project's work items.

-### Question-25
+### Question-13 💩💩💩

 DRAG DROP

-You are configuring an Azure DevOps deployment pipeline.
-The deployed application will authenticate to a web service by using a secret stored in an Azure key vault.
+You are configuring an Azure DevOps deployment pipeline. **The deployed application will authenticate to a web service by using a secret stored in an Azure key vault.**

 You need to use the secret in the deployment pipeline.